Developmental Milestones: from Baby to Preschool

 Children will cognitively put objects in and out of containers (like blocks into and out of a cup), dump out toys, stack blocks, and bang two objects together.
 Your baby should reach across his/her body to obtain an object of interest and follow simple 1-step verbal commands, like “Pick up your toy.”

 Physically, your baby should be able to sit independently and pull to stand up from a seated position.
 Your baby may be able to stand alone at 12 months or even start to take first steps between 12 and 15 months.
 Look out of simple gestures of communication skills like waving or shaking the head.
-At 12 to 15 months, your child will also use a spoon independently in addition to finger feeding (don’t be worried about a mess!)
+At 12 to 15 months, your child will also use a spoon independently in addition to finger feeding (don’t be worried about a mess!).
+Invest in a good baby food maker to expose your toddler to new textures and flavors.
 For more information on feeding milestones or nutrition, see our article on starting solid foods, and check out the references in the bibliography at the end of this article.

 18 to 23 Months: Milestones

 Children are learning complex communication and shared problem-solving skills between the age of 1 year to 2 years old, including closing circles of communication around wants and desires, searching for toys of interest or preference, and playing games of simple problem solving.
 For instance, to practice opening and closing container lids for fine motor strengthening, you may place cheerios or small blocks into a Tupperware container.
 Your baby should take interest in getting the desired objects out of the container with your assistance.
 This is a simple game of problem solving that can enhance your baby’s social emotional development and cognition.